elizabetholsavsky/e-commerce-back-end/README.md

 [![.ENV Badge](https://img.shields.io/badge/.ENV-ECD53F?logo=dotenv&logoColor=000&style=flat)](https://www.npmjs.com/package/dotenv)
 [![Nodemon Badge](https://img.shields.io/badge/Nodemon-76D04B?logo=nodemon&logoColor=fff&style=flat)](https://nodemon.io/)
 [![Insomnia Badge](https://img.shields.io/badge/Insomnia-4000BF?logo=insomnia&logoColor=fff&style=flat)](https://insomnia.rest/)

-GET, POST, PUT, and DELETE routes were created for the following models:

-* **Category**
-  * GET all categories, GET a single category by ID, POST(create) a new category, PUT(update) and existing category by ID, and DELETE an existing category by ID.
-* **Tag**
-  * GET all tags, GET a single tag by ID, POST(create) a new tag, PUT(update) an existing tag by ID, and DELETE an existing tag by ID.
-* **Product (including ProductTag)**
-  * GET all products, GET products by ID, and DELETE products by ID.
-POST(create) and PUT(update) product routes were provided in starter code.

 **Watch [video](https://drive.google.com/file/d/100kSriYMz0mfKECMtBlch7cjPPMxgpiI/view?usp=sharing) to see application set-up in VSCode and demonstration all API routes' endpoints using Insomnia:**